C-SELLERS/LeanDev/readme.md

 Before going any further please [install docker](https://docs.docker.com/get-docker/) on your machine and ensure it is currently running.

 From VSCode we can launch the development environment by using the "Remote-Containers" extension.
 It is likely you will be asked to install it upon opening the repo, but if not please install this extension from the marketplace.
+Get [Remote Containers](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) Extension here.

 Once installed do the follow:
 - Ctrl + Shift + P to bring up VS Code command palette